-Knowledge and Specialized Tests
+Knowledge Tests

-Every driver who wants a CDL must pass the general knowledge test.
+Every driver who wants a CDL must pass the commercial knowledge test.
 A driver who does not obtain a passing score on the General Knowledge Test cannot be issued a Commercial Learner's Permit or take the skills test.
 You must have a score of 80% or better to pass each test.
+You must take 1 or more knowledge tests, depending on what class of license and what endorsements you need.
+An interpreter is prohibited for the CDL knowledge tests.